Converg3nce/matic-docs/docs/getting-started.md

 ### Support

-Please write to info@matic.network for integration support.
+Please post your queries to https://stack.matic.network for integration support.
 If you have any queries, feedback or feature requests, feel free to reach out to us on telegram: [t.me/maticnetwork](https://t.me/maticnetwork)

 ### License